gophersaurus/framework/README.md

    Then change the project directory name. `mv gophersaurus project-name`
 6. Do a search and replace in your project root.
    Move into your project root directory. `cd project-name`
-   Search `git.target.com/gophersaurus/gophersaurus` and replace with `your.git.com/your-org/project-name`
+   Search `git.target.com/gophersaurus/gophersaurus` replace with `your.git.com/your-org/project-name`

 ####Git Setup
 7. In the project directory run `git remote set-url origin git@your.git.com:your-org/your-project-name.git`